Robot cleaners are coming, this time to wipe up your coronavirus germs

 “The nice thing with a robot is no one has to press a button,” said CEO Brian Stern.
 “You don’t have to pay for another employee.”

 Using UV lights to disinfect bacteria has been around for decades, the Food and Drug Administration points out.
-Mounting them to mobile and autonomous robots is an invention that has mostly developed over the last decade and is facing a jump in innovation as a result of the pandemic.
+Mounting them to mobile and autonomous robots is an invention that has mostly developed over the past decade and is facing a jump in innovation as a result of the pandemic.

 The Massachusetts Institute of Technology has already created software for a UV disinfecting robot that moves by itself, though it still needs some human help.
-Robotic researchers at the school deployed the robot with Ava Robotics in June at the Greater Boston Food Bank as more and more people sought help as unemployment numbers skyrocketed.
+Robotics researchers at the school deployed the robot with Ava Robotics in June at the Greater Boston Food Bank as more and more people sought help as unemployment numbers skyrocketed.
 The robot learned the outline of the food bank’s main room and moves around at night, showering it with disinfecting light.

 “By knowing the geometry of the space — usually represented as a map — the robot can compute a patrolling trajectory and speed to expose all surfaces to the dosage that neutralizes the pathogens,” said Daniela Rus, director of MIT’s computer science and artificial intelligence laboratory.